johnturingan/gulp-advanced-csv-to-json/README.md

 check if there's a desired contract that you want to use.
 If there's none, it will just convert the csv to a flat JSON object.
 If there is, it will use the structure and match all values of the JSON to the CSV.

-Notice that you can declare the value to be an Array or Double (default is String).
+Notice that you can declare the value to be an Array or Float (default is String).

 ```
 {